jms30/puppet-kubernetes-custom-pki/ReadMe.md

     192.168.42.131	puppet-agent-03
     192.168.42.132	puppet-agent-04
     ```
 3. On agent VMs, your puppet.conf (`/etc/puppetlabs/puppet/puppet.conf`) must have an alternative DNS name because the ETCD is going to use that.
-The goal is to have a puppet agent certificate signed by the puppet master CA which will have DSN alternative names in the certificate, and that certificate will be used for ETCD communication.
-Add following line to the puppet.conf file :
+The goal is to have a puppet agent certificate signed by the puppet master CA which will have DNS alternative names in the certificate, and that certificate will be used for ETCD communication.
+Add following line to the `puppet.conf` file :

     ```puppet
     [main]